Entertaining Kids at Weddings

 Kiddie Food

 Think about your kid guests when planning the menu.
-Include some fun kid’s food in the menu.
-Or you can also order some fast food for the kids.
-McDonald’s kiddie meals are a great choice for kids as they have their complete meals along with toys which act as favors for them.
-Keep bowls of candy on the kids tables, or make a lollipop “topiary”.
-Insert round, colorful lollipops into a floral foam base form the local craft shop.
+Include some fun kid-friendly food such as macaroni and cheese, hot dogs, or pizza in the menu.
+Or you can also order fast food, such as McDonald’s kiddie meals (complete with toys which double as favors).
+Keep bowls of candy (or easy-to-eat fruits like grapes and melon balls) on the kids tables, or make a lollipop “topiary” by inserting round, colorful lollipops into a floral foam base form the local craft shop.
 It looks pretty and the kids will enjoy it more than the flower centerpieces!

 Put Them to Work